Mico Faucets Review & Rating Updated: 06/17/21

 Scottsdale, Arizona 85260

-Footnotes:1.
+Warranty Footnotes:1.
 Warranty against "manufacturer defects".
 Faucets carry a "lifetime guarantee of quality" — an expression that is meaningless in the warranty world.
 The phrase sounds important but it is actually promising nothing.

 This Company In Brief

 Until recently the company referred to "our design team" in its literature, vaguely identified as being located somewhere unspecified in the foothills of the Italian Alps.
 There is, in fact, no Mico design team.
 Recent Mico designs, such as they are, are the product of the overseas factories that make the faucets.
-We have not seen a known designer name associated with a new Mico faucet in over a decade.
+We have not seen a known designer name associated with a new Mico faucet in well over a decade.

 Mico offers a variety of finishes, including in chrome, nickel, bronze, and gold.
 Not all faucets are available in all finishes.
 The finishes offered for each faucet depend a lot on the finishes offered by the faucet's manufacturer.

 The catalogs are old.
 The bath catalog was last updated in 2010, and the newest price list dates from 2011.
 At one time the Mico website was a model for other faucet companies to follow: easy to navigate and rich with information about each faucet.
 No longer.
 Some faucets sold by Mico are also being sold by Mr. Isaacs's new faucet company, MCN European Enterprises.
 For example, the Mico 7753-SN Simone kitchen faucet is also the MCN 7753-SN Coastline.

 Beginning in 2008 we began to see a high level of complaints about Mico, primarily failure to honor its warranty, provide replacement parts or respond to customer concerns, often after several requests.
-By 2010, Mico, which does less than 1.0% Moen's volume of sales, was generating more complaints than Moen and Delta combined.
+By 2010, Mico, which does less than 1% of Moen's volume of sales, was generating more complaints than Moen and Delta combined.
 Mico's customer service was the most frequent subject of complaints.
 We asked the company about it in 2010 and were assured by a company spokesperson that the company was hiring more personnel and that the problem would soon get better.

 It got worse.

 The wait times to speak to a customer service representative averaged 12 minutes in our test calls in 2016, and as long as 21 minutes.
-Once we were able to talk to a representative, many of our questions needed referral to a supervisor, adding more delay to the process of getting help, and indicating that the depth and breadth of product knowledge among the customer service agents needed improvement.
+Once we were able to talk to a representative, many of our questions needed a referral to a supervisor, adding more delay to the process of getting help, and indicating that the depth and breadth of product knowledge among the customer service agents needed improvement.
 When we asked for a call back about an issue, we usually did not get one.
 E-mail requests and postal letters went unanswered.
 Of the three instances in which we were told that company owner, Michael Isaacs, "would get back to us", with an answer to our questions, he has gotten back to us exactly never — but at least he is consistent.

 In one of our more recent tests, Mr. Isaacs answered the telephone himself.
 However, he refused to respond to any questions about the company or its products using language that will not be repeated here.
 Customers have often characterized Mr. Isaacs as "harsh, crude and rude".
 During another contact, however, he was extremely helpful and charming.

 We are continuing to research the company.
-If you have experience with Mico faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Mico faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.